Where will all the Central Coast barflies go?

 And you end up staying longer than you intended, and you’re fairly buzzed, maybe a little unsteady as you realize the bar has slowed down halfway through the dinner rush; and you start the walk home, knowing you’re not going to sleep very well and will probably be in a fog half the next day, but that it was all worth it.

 You don’t go to the Wharf necessarily because you need a drink, but that you need the Wharf.
-And, when the day comes that the Wharf reopens, it will needs us.
+And, when the day comes that the Wharf reopens, it will need us.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines